 Their landlord advised them to open an ice cream parlor.

 They had $50 in savings, and their landlord loaned them $150.
 The threesome fitted out a derelict shop and served sandwiches and coffee.
 Soon they paid back their landlord and bought a soda fountain.

-Events in Homestead, Pa., would soon overtake them.
+Events 500 miles away would soon overtake them.

 Andrew Carnegie owned the Homestead Steel Works in western Pennsylvania, and put Henry Clay Frick in charge of the company's operations.
 The two men wanted to break the union, the Amalgamated Association of Iron and Steel Workers.

-Frick locked the union workers out of their jobs.
+Frick locked the union workers out of their jobs on June 28, 1892.
 The Knights of Labor, which represented mechanics and transportation workers, voted to strike in sympathy.
 So did workers at other plants.
 They set up pickets to prevent the company from bringing in strikebreakers.

 Frick hired 300 armed Pinkerton detectives to get into the plant.
 A battle broke out in which nine workers – including a young boy – were killed.
 The conflict didn't end until 8,000 state militiamen put it down.
 Seven Pinkertons also died in the violence.